Second Order Ensemble Langevin Method for Sampling and Inverse Problems: Numerical Results

 \subsection{Time Integration Schemes}

-We employ a splitting method to integrate the stochastic {dynamical} system given by equation~(\ref{encgf}): the first capturing the Hamiltonian evolution, including the finite-size correction, and the second capturing an OU process in momentum space.
-The Hamiltonian evolution follows the equation:
+We employ a splitting method to integrate the stochastic {dynamical} system given by equation~(\ref{encgf}): \yw{the first capturing the finite particle approximation of the Hamiltonian evolution,} and the second capturing an OU process in momentum space. \yw{The Hamiltonian evolution follows the equation}:

 The OU process follows the equation: